korintje/pandoc-doi2cite/README.md

+# Where to get this filter
+This filter is included in the official Pandoc Lua filter repository (https://github.com/pandoc/lua-filters).

 # pandoc-doi2cite
 This pandoc lua filiter helps users to insert references in a document with using DOI(Digital Object Identifier) tags.
 With this filter, users